Soprano Suvi Väyrynen has quickly emerged as one of Finland's most exciting young singers. She is

 Tampere Opera, she has performed the roles of Curra in Verdi’s La Forza del Destino in 2016,

-Onni in the world premiering opera My Brother’s Keeper by Olli Kortekangas in 2018 and Musetta in Puccini's La Bohème in 2019.
-She made her debut at the Finnish National Opera in 2016 in the role of Adele in Johann Strauss' operetta, Die Fledermaus and in 2018 she performed the role of Despina in Mozart’s Così fan tutte.
+Onni in the world premiering opera My Brother’s Keeper by Olli Kortekangas in 2018, Musetta in Puccini's La Bohème in 2019 and Frasquita in Bizet's Carmen in 2020.
+She made her debut at the Finnish National Opera in 2016 in the role of Adele in Johann Strauss' operetta, Die Fledermaus.
+On this prestigious stage she has also performed the role of Despina in Mozart’s Così fan tutte in 2018 and in 2019 she was part of the singing soloist ensemble in CircOpera.

 In the summer 2018 Ms. Väyrynen made her debut in Savonlinna Opera Festival in Tchaikovsky’s The Queen of Spades singing the roles of Masha and Chloe.
 As a recording artist she has had the pleasure to record Requiem by Kostiainen, and Requiem by Kokkonen, released in 2017.